 People applying for a temporary absence who are in residential care homes

 - People who are in a residential care home to receive respite care fall under the 52-week rule

 - People who go into residential accommodation on a trial basis.
 This is to see whether they would like to make it their permanent home.
 This falls under the 13-week rule

 You must tell us immediately when you are going into residential care.

 As soon as you have decided that you will be staying in residential care permanently, you must tell us immediately.
 We will cancel your benefit from the Sunday following the date which the decision to stay permanently was made.

 People claiming for a temporary absence who are in hospital

 Hospital inpatients fall under the 52-week rule.
-As with all other absences from home, you must plan to return to your usual home and the property must not be relet or sublet while you are away.
+You must plan to return to your usual home.
+The property must not be relet or sublet while you are away.